susmitpy/talks/qna.md

 # What is RAG ?

 * RAG stands for Retrieval Augmented Generation
-* It is used to get more context to feed into LLM
+* It helps LLMs overcome knowledge limitations by grounding them in external sources

 ```mermaid
 graph LR